Mo-Khalifa96/Machine-Learning-for-Predictive-Pricing/README.md

 ## About The Dataset
-**The dataset being used here was taken from Kaggle.com, a popular website for finding and publishing dataset.
+**The dataset being used here was taken from Kaggle.com, a popular website for finding and publishing datasets.
 You can quickly access it by clicking [here](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-wwwcourseraorg-SkillsNetworkCoursesIBMDeveloperSkillsNetworkDA0101ENSkillsNetwork20235326-2022-01-01).
 It presents house sales in Seattle-King County made between May 2014 to May 2015, and consisting of different house characteristics and the corresponding sale price for each house.** <br>